yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 **Sudo is required to set up this service!**

-If Platform will be using **cron jobs**, make sure the yugabyte user is allowed to run crontab:
+If Platform will be using cron jobs, make sure the yugabyte user is allowed to run crontab:

 * If you’re using the `cron.allow` file to manage crontab access, add the yugabyte user to this file.
 * If you’re using the `cron.deny` file, remove the yugabyte user from this file.